zenhack/mule/doc/typesystem/overview.md

 system and the core language.
 Mule's type system is close to system F-omega in power, and the semantics of "modules" are inspired by the [F-ing modules][5] work in the literature, though they differ in detail.
-[later work][6] by the same authors discussed combining the module and core languages, but our approach to this is somewhat different.
+[Later work][6] by the same authors discussed combining the module and core languages, but our approach to this is somewhat different.

 Very briefly: